-CDISC Foundational Standards are a basis of a complete suite of data standards, enhancing the quality, efficiency and cost effectiveness of clinical research processes supporting from beginning to end.
+CDISC Foundational Standards are the basis of a complete suite of data standards, enhancing the quality, efficiency and cost effectiveness of clinical research processes supporting from beginning to end.
 Foundational Standards focus on the core principles for defining data standards and include models, domains and specifications for data representation.

 Protocol Representation Model (PRM) provides a standard for planning and designing a research protocol with focus on study characteristics such as study design, eligibility criteria, and requirements from the ClinicalTrials.gov, World Health Organization (WHO) registries, and EudraCT registries.
 PRM assists in automating CRF creation and EHR configuration to support clinical research and data sharing.